VT-2004/portfolio-internship/README.md

 You can interact with this portfolio website in two ways:

 1.  **Access the Hosted Version (if applicable):**
-    If this project is hosted online, you will find a link to the live website [here](YOUR_DEPLOYED_LINK_HERE -(https://portfolio-internship-seven.vercel.app/)).
+    If this project is hosted online, you will find a link to the live website [here](https://portfolio-internship-seven.vercel.app/).
 Simply open this link in your web browser to view the portfolio.

 2.  **Run Locally (for developers/reviewers):**
     To view and interact with this project on your local machine, follow these simple steps: